donglinzhou/Attenuated-sentiment-aware-sequential-recommendation/README.md

 # Attenuated-sentiment-aware-sequential-recommendation

-This a Deep Learning research for Sequential recommendation.
+This a Deep Learning research for Sequential Recommendation.

 Department of Computer Science, Shantou University, China.